-, 2010
+Janua ary, 2011

-County, Washington e, Washington
+County, Washington le, Washington

-Re: King County, Washington, Sewer Revenue and Refunding Bonds, 2010 -
+Re: King County, Washington Sewer Revenue Bonds, 2011 - \$

-Ladie s and Gentlemen:
+Ladies and Gentlemen:

-We have acted as bond counsel to King County, Washington (the "County"), and have examined a certified transcript of the proceedings taken in the matter of the issuance by the County of its Sewer Revenue and Refunding Bonds, 2010, dated the date hereof, in the aggregate principal amount of \$ (the "Bonds").
-The Bonds are issued pursuant to Ordinance 16868 of the County passed on June 28, 2010 (the "Bond Ordinance"), and Motion of the County Council passed on , 2010 (together, the "Bond Legislation"), to finance a portion of the cost of capital improvements to the County's sewer system and to refund certain outstanding bonds of the County payable from revenue of the sewer system.
-Capitalized terms used herein and not otherwise defined shall have the meanings given them in the Bond Legislation.
+We have acted as bond counsel to King County, Washington (the "County"), and have examined a certified transcript of the proceedings taken in connection with the issuance by the County of its Sewer Revenue Bonds, 2011, dated the date hereof, in the aggregate principal amount of \$ (the "Bonds").
+The Bonds are issued pursuant to Ordinance 16868 of the County passed on June 28, 2010 (the "Bond Ordinance"), and Motion of the County Council passed on , 2011 (together, the "Bond Legislation"), to finance a portion of the cost of capital improvements to the County's sewer system and to refund certain outstanding bonds of the County payable from revenue of the sewer system.
+Capitalized terms used herein and not otherwise defined have the meanings given them in the Bond Legislation.